top of page

 Author of Royal College of Midwives online learning on Autism and Pregnancy

-Diane is currently studying for a Masters in Education.
+Diane is currently studying a Masters in Leadership and Management in Education.
 She is autistic and has lived experience of autism in her family.
 She is a member of NHS England and Improvement (NHSE/I) Midlands Autism Expert by Experience Focus Group.

 Diane has a specialist interest in promoting understanding and acceptance of Autism in Midwifery to improve care provision.
 She has collaborated with the RCM to develop e-learning on Autism and Pregnancy.
 In 2022 she presented at the RCM Education and Research Conference.
 She has collaborated with The Perinatal Institute to have Autism information included in the NHS Pregnancy Notes.